Pit Stop Challenge

 The Pit Stop Challenge is a single elimination, pit stop competition held before the Indianapolis 500 at the Indianapolis Motor Speedway in Speedway, Indiana.
 It takes place after the final practice session on Carb Day, which is held two days before the race.
 (Note: From 1977 to 2004, the event was held three days before the race on Thursday.
 Starting in 2005, Carb Day was moved to Friday and the event moved to Friday along with the Freedom 100, an Indy Lights race.)
 First held in 1977, the contest has pit crews compete head-to-head in single-round eliminations for three rounds.
-In each round they conduct a standard pit stop—switching all four tires on a racing vehicle and simulating refuelling via a fuel hose connection to the fuel tank—in the shortest possible time in a drag race-style event that happens in a specially constructed dual pit lane.
+In each round they conduct a standard pit stop—switching all four tires on a racing vehicle and simulating refueling via a fuel hose connection to the fuel tank—in the shortest possible time in a drag race–style event that happens in a specially constructed dual pit lane.
 (Note: Previously, tire fitting was restricted to a racing car's right-hand side.)
 Each round commences with the green lights being illuminated to signal to both drivers who are lined up side-by-side to begin from a standing start.
 They enter the pit box and stop there before crossing the finish line, which is 200 ft away, as fast as possible.
-During the competition, no fuel is used, and all pit stops must last for a minimum of three seconds.
+While no fuel is actually flowing, the fuel hose must be connected to the fuel tank for a minimum of three seconds.
 The time a team's car spends in its pit box determines the winner, and the fastest team in each pairing advances to the next round.
 Squads may be assessed time penalties if they exit their pit box with an incorrectly fitted tire, if pit crews or equipment leave their designated area, or if a driver runs over pit equipment such as an air hose.